rmatthes/breadthfirstalahofmann/coq/READMECoq.txt

+Since Coq 8.11, one can selectively switch off positivity checks.
+This is used in important ways in the code for BreadthFirst.v (tested with Coq 8.13.2, compiled with OCaml 4.10.0).

+[ historic comments ]

-the code in BreadthFirst.v depends on the TypingFlags plugin by Simon Boulier
+in previous versions, the code in BreadthFirst.v depended on the TypingFlags plugin by Simon Boulier

 https://github.com/SimonBoulier/TypingFlags